paul-wolf/yewdoc-client/readme.md

 * Integration with other command line utilities: as just another shell utility, you can do normal shell piping in and out, grep, etc.

+* GPG encryption: documents can be easily encrypted/decrypted.

 The target users are those who prefer to work on the command line without the overhead of switching back and forth between a shell and the host OS GUI.
 When working regularly on the command line, it is a